Want to be a better metal detectorist? Start writing down everything in a metal detecting record log to keep track of all of your adventures!

 However, this was by design!
 I knew if I had columns for every little detail, I would inevitably forget to write things down.
 I also knew that sometimes while metal detecting I don’t always need certain data for my own records.

-Of course, if you DO want something a little more advanced, there are also some great printable metal detecting logbooks available to buy from Amazon.
+Of course, if you DO want something a little more advanced, there are also some great metal detecting logbooks available to buy from Amazon.

 For example, when designing my log sheet, I thought maybe it would be good to have a column specifically for GPS coordinates.
 Until I realized I generally don’t go off-grid all that often that I would even use GPS coordinates.